 I love to make this slice if I need to use up over ripe fruit.
 I’m not a fan of using dried fruit (like dates/sultanas etc) in baking as I find it gives me a big sugar rush (followed by brain fog and energy slump) and I’ve also noticed my kids desire for sugar increases if they eat dried fruit.
 So I prefer to use fresh fruit in my baking and this Fruit Crumble Muesli Bar is one of my families favourite whole food treats.

 Take a look at the variations (below the main recipe) for suggestions to alter the recipe to suit many specific dietary requirements.

 Base / crumble

-(your choices of plum, apricot, nectarine, peach, berries, apple, pear, cherry)
+- 1 cup your choice of seasonal fruit (fresh plum, apricot, nectarine, peach, berries, apple, pear, cherries) -finely diced or sliced

 - In a small pot melt the butter and sweetener, mixing to combine.
 Add the bicarb and stir well.